Resources for under 25 year olds

 - The Nest: Mental wellbeing advice and support for young people aged 13-25 in Southwark

-Talking therapy is a specific service for people aged 18 and over experiencing depression, anxiety and worry, panic attacks, social anxiety, traumatic memories.
-Find your borough below to access further information:
+Talking Therapies is a free (now online) service for south east Londoners aged 18 and over experiencing depression, anxiety and worry, panic attacks, social anxiety, traumatic memories, and other mental health and wellbeing issues.